wayne391/2018_Deep_Learning_HW-GAN/README.md

-# Tutorial Materials for Generative Adversarial Nets (GANs)
+# Introduction to Generative Adversarial Nets (GANs)

-A general introduction of GAN for the lab seminar.
+A simple introduction to GAN for the lab seminar (2018).

 Here are some generated samples:
 ![image](https://github.com/wayne391/GAN-tutorial/blob/master/ref/samples/cifar10_sngan.png)
 ![image](https://github.com/wayne391/GAN-tutorial/blob/master/ref/samples/mnist_acgan.png)
 ![image](https://github.com/wayne391/GAN-tutorial/blob/master/ref/samples/tab_wgan_gp_small.png)

 ---

-This repository is organized as the following:
+This repository is organized as follows:

 ### pytorch
-pytotch (version 1.0) implementation.
+PyTorch (version 1.0) implementation.
 WGAN-gp

 ### datasets
 Basic datasets.
 For images, we have cifar-10 and mnist.
 For the music, we offer the 'tab' dataset.
-We represents the music in so called 'piano-roll' fromat, which is a binary and sparse tensor.
+We represent the music in so-called 'piano-roll' format, which is a binary and sparse tensor.

 ### ref